We're telling stories about inclusion and diversity from Dartmouth’s past.

 Institutional History Research Specialist

-Myranda Fuentes is the director of the Historical Accountability Program as the current Institutional History Research Specialist.
-For inquiries about the Historical Accountability Student Research Fellowship or the program more generally, please contact her by email.
-She is also available by phone at (603) 646-1893.
+Myranda Fuentes coordinates the Historical Accountability Program as the current Institutional History Research Specialist.
+For inquiries about the Historical Accountability Student Research Fellowship, the Historical Accountability Student Research Internship, or the program more generally, contact her by email or by phone at (603) 646-1893.